 We assumed leaving our food stash a few feet from our tent wrapped in storage bags would have been fine… right?
 Wrong!
 Shortly after settling in our tent to sleep for the night, we were startled by the sound of a fearless fox burrowing through one of our food bags.
 Though the only casualty was a package of instant oatmeal, it’s worth a word of caution to be careful around these opportunistic creatures.
 That said, the fox we saw farther off the beaten path were much more timid, and were really incredible to watch and photograph from a distance.

-There were a number of unique birds we saw during our time on the Trans-Catalina Trail that were truly stunning.
+There were a number of unique birds we saw while hiking the Trans-Catalina Trail that were truly stunning.
 We managed to get up close and personal with a pair of woodpeckers and a hummingbird near Black Jack Camp.
 We were then circled by a red-tailed hawk at a high point on the trail the next day.
 The bird-spotting highlight, however, came when we caught two bald eagles flying just overhead.
 The eagles on the island are so famous they even have their own live-stream.